The best online high schools for flexible learning

 Digital literacy is naturally enhanced through engagement with online tools, crucial for college and careers with digital demands.

-Diverse course offerings
+Varied course offerings

 Online high schools typically offer a wide range of courses and electives that might not be available in a traditional high school.
 Students can explore interests outside of the standard curriculum, from specialized electives to advanced coursework.
 This broader selection enhances the overall learning experience and can be pivotal in helping students discover their passions.